starkari/FairnessAnalysis/README.md

-# FairnessAnalysis
+# Fairness Analysis
-Fairness Analysis of the Reichlab COVID-19 Ensemble Model
+A paper that analyzes the bias in the [COVID-19 Forecast Hub](https://covid19forecasthub.org/) Ensemble Model

 Notes about files in the repo